How to Prevent Workplace Hazards by Tracking Near Misses and Safety Observations

 He says the program was extremely successful.
 “I could see it in the data.
 (That type of injury) just went away.”

-Incentivized Close-Call Reporting
+Incentivized Observation Reporting

-“We felt that close-call reporting would be an easy first step,” says Gruca.
+“We felt that observation reporting would be an easy first step,” says Gruca.
 “We started out slowly by introducing a campaign for the fourth quarter in 2018 and saw great results.
 So, we decided to continue the following year.
 In 2018 (prior to the program), we were averaging 15 OSHA recordable injuries (including) seven lost-time injuries per month.
 In Q4, that went down to five per month (including) one lost-time injury.

 The program works by having employees fill out “cards” customized for each Kloeckner branch.
-Requested reporting information includes a description of the close call, the date it happened, an assessment of the potential severity and any corrective action taken.
+Requested reporting information includes a description of the observation, the date it happened, an assessment of the potential severity and any corrective action taken.
 Submissions are reviewed by supervisors, who then enter the information into the company’s Intelex EHS management system that generates and distributes weekly close-call reports across the organization.

 “We believed incentives would be money well spent if it resulted in employees becoming more proactive in identifying unsafe conditions and at-risk behavior,” Gruca says.
 “I have never been a fan of safety incentives, personally, but we really needed to change the culture.
 Once the (initial pilot) campaign was over it became very clear, based on injury rates, that there was correlation between the program and (decreased) injuries.”

 Kloeckner leadership assures its employees there will be no repercussions for those who report near-miss incidents.
-The close-call reporting program continues, and the improvement in the safety performance has been dramatic.
+The observation reporting program continues, and the improvement in the safety performance has been dramatic.
 The company’s most recent metrics show OSHA recordables are down 52 percent since the program began and lost-time injuries are 75 percent lower.

-Removing Close-Call Reporting Risk
+Removing Observation Reporting Risk

 Like the proverbial tree falling in a forest that you might never hear, a single individual might be the only one to witness a near miss or close call and a company won’t likely hear about it.